Gambling in Japan: Illegal gambling

-Yakuza are known to operate illegal casinos in Japan.
-In addition to traditional casino games, mahjong can be played for money and many mahjong parlors have ties with the Yakuza to assist collecting debt from players who default.
+The origins of the yakuza are known to have been shaped in part by rings of bakuto, itinerant gamblers who rose in power amid an uptick in illegal gambling following the Tokugawa shogunate's establishment of permanent peace in the country.
+To this day, Yakuza are known to operate illegal casinos in Japan.
+In addition to traditional casino games, mahjong can be played for money, and many mahjong parlours have ties with the Yakuza to assist in collecting debt from players who default.

 Another illegal gambling opportunity is offered by mobile gambling sites.
-At these sites, Japanese gamblers can play rock-paper-scissors and win cash prizes.
+At these sites, Japanese gamblers can play rock paper scissors (roshambo) and win cash prizes.
 In 2010, the owner of one of these sites was arrested and confessed to earning over $1 million.
 The players purchased betting tickets for ¥315.
-They could win ¥1,000 if they won three times in a row while ¥10,000 was the prize for those who won five times in a row.
+They could win ¥1000 if they won three times in a row, while ¥10,000 was the prize for those who won five times in a row.

-In 2025, Japan set to introduce a new law aimed at curbing illegal online gambling, following reports that illicit bets have exceeded ¥1 trillion and that over 3 million people, including many young adults, are involved in online gambling.
+In 2025, Japan is set to introduce a new law aimed at curbing illegal online gambling, following reports that illicit bets have exceeded ¥1 trillion and that over 3 million people, including many young adults, are involved in online gambling.
 The proposed legislation will prohibit the operation and advertisement of online casinos, including on social media, and mandate public awareness campaigns by both central and local governments to highlight the illegality and consequences of such activities.
 The law, expected to be submitted during the current Diet session and enacted swiftly if approved, also seeks to address the country’s growing gambling addiction problem, particularly among youth, with the hope of reducing both illegal gambling and its associated social harms.